wagtail/Willow/docs/guide/open.rst

     from willow.image import Image
     isinstance(i, Image)

-The same can be done for Wand and OpenCV.
+The same can be done with Wand and OpenCV, which use the :class:`~willow.plugins.wand.WandImage` and :class:`~willow.plugins.opencv.OpenCVColorImage` classes respectively.